jzumsteg/zumstegs-blog/_posts/2021-09-12-alsace-trip---colmar.md

 We enjoyed visiting Riquewihr but honestly, it's good for a couple hours only.
 And in August?
 No way.
 <h2>A Surprise: They Make Wine in Alsace!</h2>
 Our first night we had dinner in a nice little restaurant in Colmar marked by two things.
 One, Laurie and I had a main course of pork that ranks among the best pork we have ever had.
 Maybe it wasn't the pork so much (though it was excellent) but the sauce!
 Holy cow: some sort of mushroom gravy.
-Honestly, if I could have ordered a bowl of just that, I would have.&nbsp;
+Honestly, if I could have ordered a bowl of just that, I would have.

 Two, we had a really nice Alsace wine with dinner, and realized the cooperative that sold that wine was about a twenty minute drive from Colmar.
-So the next day, off we went.&nbsp;
+So the next day, off we went.

 This cooperative sold wines from many local wineries, under the cooperative's label.
 They had some wine: